alexarne/DD2480-CI/README.md

 Continuous Integration implementation, part of DD2480 Software Engineering Fundamentals (KTH, 2024)

+## Configuration

+Any repository which implements this CI has to provide a `test.sh` script in the root directory, which is then executed in order to test the repository.

 ## How to Run

 Clone this repository and have Maven installed.
 This repository is also configured with certain tests for testing the CI itself, which can be executed by `mvn test`.